ephes/django_async/article.md

 it yields control back to other tasks.
 Which also means that if a async task blocks, it blocks all other tasks too.

+### Ressources

+It's often said that thread are not as scalable as async tasks, because they tend to use more memory or hog the CPU because of all the context switches they are causing.

 # Points

 * Trio got rid of futures